el-quinto/mix/re[mix]/readme.txt

 The Group1-6 .amxd's are the audio outputs for each group.
 If u don't load them, you won't get audio for those groups (or led movement). re:mix is multichannel so u load these on separate audio tracks. u can change the color of your group output tracks to color-code your groups on the re:mix interface.

 top row controls:
-1-6	stop playback for groups 1-67-8	modifier 1 and 2
-9-12	start/stop+erase pattern record
+1-6	stop playback for groups 1-67-8	modifier 1 and 2 (press both mod buttons to exit pages) 9-12	start/stop+erase pattern record
 13	previous preset (mod 3 when held)
 14	next preset (mod 4 when held)